HemaZ/til/sw/building/obj_symbols.md

 #### U

 This symbol is undefined and no definition is found in the object file.
+This symbol could come from another library during linking.
+If it still couldn't be found, the linker should throw an error.

 example: `declaredFunc(bool)` in the code above.